isc-projects/kea/doc/sphinx/arm/install.rst

 -  The development tools automake, libtool, and pkg-config.

--  The MySQL client and the client development libraries, when using the ``--with-mysql`` configuration flag to build the Kea MySQL database backend.
+-  The MySQL client and the client development libraries, when using the ``-D mysql`` configuration flag to build the Kea MySQL database backend.
 In this case, an instance of the MySQL server running locally or on a machine reachable over a network is required.
 Note that running the unit tests requires a local MySQL server.

--  The PostgreSQL client and the client development libraries, when using the ``--with-pgsql`` configuration flag to build the Kea PostgreSQL database backend.
+-  The PostgreSQL client and the client development libraries, when using the ``-D postgresql`` configuration flag to build the Kea PostgreSQL database backend.
 In this case an instance of the PostgreSQL server running locally or on a machine reachable over a network is required.
 Note that running the unit tests requires a local PostgreSQL server.

 -  Sysrepo v1.4.140 and libyang v1.0.240, needed to connect to a Sysrepo datastore.
 Earlier versions are no longer supported.
-When compiling from sources, the configure switches that can be used are ``--with-libyang`` and ``--with-sysrepo`` without any parameters.
-If these dependencies were installed in custom paths, point the switches to them.
+When compiling from sources, the configure switch that can be used is ``-D netconf``.
+   If these dependencies were installed in custom paths, point PKG_CONFIG_PATH to them.

 -  The MIT Kerberos 5 or Heimdal libraries are needed by Kea DDNS server to sign and verify DNS updates using GSS-TSIG.
-The configuration switch which enables this functionality is ``--with-gssapi``, without any parameters.
-If these dependencies were installed in custom paths, point the switch to them.
+The configuration switch which enables this functionality is ``-D krb5``.
+If this dependency is installed in a custom path, point PKG_CONFIG_PATH to the .pc file or PATH to the krb5-config tool.

--  googletest (version 1.8 or later) is required when using the ``--with-gtest`` configuration option to build the unit tests.
+-  googletest (version 1.8 or later) is required when using the ``-D tests`` configuration option to build the unit tests.

--  The documentation generation tools `Sphinx <https://www.sphinx-doc.org/>`_, texlive with its extensions, and Doxygen, if using the ``--enable-generate-docs`` configuration option to create the documentation.
+-  The documentation generation tools `Sphinx <https://www.sphinx-doc.org/>`_, texlive with its extensions, and Doxygen, to create the documentation.
    Specifically, with Fedora, ``python3-sphinx``, ``python3-sphinx_rtd_theme``,
    ``texlive``, and ``texlive-collection-latexextra`` are necessary.
    With Ubuntu, ``python3-sphinx``, ``python3-sphinx-rtd-theme``,